 Many students plagiarise unintentionally when they take 'word-for-word' notes from a source and then simply reproduce them in their assignments.

-To make sure that you don't accidentally plagiarise, take notes carefully.
+- To make sure that you don't accidentally plagiarise, take notes carefully.

-Develop a system to distinguish between what you have copied directly from a source, what you have noted in your own words, and your own comments about the material.Taking notes is not just writing down the words/ideas of others; you also need to record your own view of the material.
+- Develop a system to distinguish between what you have copied directly from a source, what you have noted in your own words, and your own comments about the material.Taking notes is not just writing down the words/ideas of others; you also need to record your own view of the material.
 Ask yourself:

 Before you begin to take notes, record the bibliographic information for the source at the top of the page.
 Carefully note which source the material comes from and all the information needed for referencing that source.
-You won't want to try to retrace your reading the night before your paper is due just because you forgot to write down the necessary information the first time!
+You don't want to try to retrace your reading the night before your paper is due just because you forgot to write down the necessary information the first time!

 When taking notes from a source, try to write in your own words

 - Cover the original source, then relying on your memory, write a summary or paraphrase.
 Check your version with the original for accuracy and any phrases you may have accidentally reproduced.

 - Put any unique words or phrases that you can't change into quotation marks.